 Forbes Hare Trust Company (NZ) Limited

-New Zealand has a growing presence as an international trust jurisdiction and Forbes Hare Trust Company is well placed to assist with New Zealand structures.
-Our New Zealand office is headed by Lorraine Bartlett, an experienced private client and trusts lawyer.
+New Zealand is well established as an international trust jurisdiction and Forbes Hare Trust Company is well placed to assist with New Zealand structures.
+Our New Zealand office is headed by Eugene Lafaele, an experienced private client and trusts professional.

 New Zealand as a trust jurisdiction